dnyaneshwargiri/matrixOperations/README.md

 2. let top=0, bottom=rows-1

-3. Traverse the matrix in spiral order i.e left 	=>		right
+3. Traverse the matrix in spiral order that is left 	=>		right
    ||				 ||
    left 	<=		bottom